martin-esparragoza/POS/README.md

 # POS
-Raspberry PI operating system.
+Raspberry Pi FAKE real-time operating system.
 For cortex processors only.

-# Why?
+# FAKE?
-Fast.
-Low level control.
-C libraries to control hardware.
-Emulated flash memory run on boot.
-Drivers for many.
+POS is a FAKE real-time operating system.
+It does not stick to the traditional definition of a real time operating system as it does not GUARANTEE that something is handled instantly.
+Hardware access will not be ripped out of a driver's hands instantly and instead it will be given VERY minimal time to panic and store state.
+This does not change the fact that drivers should be designed to panic.

 # Supported RPIs
 Anything with a cortex
-- TODO: More than RPI 2
+- Testing done on a PI3B

 # Building
 When calling make define PIV to be equal to one of the follwing versions: